coderjayman/airflow/README.md

 airflow db migrate

-When you put a file in the local volume for DAG's just restart the container or run airflow db init again in the airflow container to reload the DAGS.
+When you put a file in the local volume for DAG's just restart the container or run airflow db init again in the webserver container to reload the DAGS.

 Well, that's all for now folks... have fun and remember happy coding!